microsoft/Accera/docs/Manual/04 Fusing.md

 *Full fusing* is the most straightforward, where each dimension is fused with the corresponding dimension from other schedules.

 ### Full fusing of same-shaped iteration spaces
 First, consider the simplest case where we fuse schedules with identical iteration space shapes.
 This fusing assigns a new dimension called *fusing dimension* to the fused schedule `schedule` that does not exist in the original schedules.
-By default, the fusing dimension is the first dimension in the fused schedule.
+By default, the fusing dimension is the last dimension in the fused schedule.
 Its size is equal to the number of fused schedules.
-The slices along the fusing dimension contain a copy of `schedule0`, `schedule1`.
-The first slice along the fusing dimension contains a copy of `schedule0`, the second slice contains a copy of `schedule1`, and so on.
-Since the fusing dimension is the first dimension, the fused schedule is logically equivalent to fully executing `schedule0`, followed by `schedule1`, and so on.
-We apply additional transformations to the fused schedule to interleave the original schedules.
+The slices along the fusing dimension contain a copy of the iteration logic of `schedule0`, `schedule1`.
+The first slice along the fusing dimension contains a copy of the iteration logic of `schedule0`, the second slice contains that of `schedule1`, and so on.
+Since the fusing dimension is the last dimension, the fused schedule is logically equivalent to executing an iteration of `schedule0`, followed by an iteration of `schedule1`, and so on.

 Consider a scenario where we want first to shift and then scale each element of a matrix.
 In other words, we want to perform the equivalent of the below Python code:
 ```python